omoluabidotcom/omoluabidotcom/README.md

 I am a Self-thought Backend Developer and a Physics/electronic's graduate.
 In my school of thought it is fundamental that quality comes before quantity.
 I enjoy using technology to provide solution to human problems.
 I am currently on a hunt for my first role in tech.

-- Learning: Spring Boot.
+- Learning: Spring Boot, PostgreSQL.
-- Language: PHP, MySQL, HTML, CSS, Java.
+- Technologies/Tools: Spring Boot, Java, Postman, Git, GitHub, PHP, MySQL, HTML, CSS.
 - Hobby: Watch/Play Soccer.
 - Contact Me: yyahaya222@yahoo.com.